rockettheme/docs/Docs/wordpress/plugins/rokweather/rokweather_use.md

     2. **Source** Choose between Yahoo or Wunderground.
 [20%, 10%, ne]
     3. **Default Location** Enter a location that will have its weather data displayed by default.
 For example, the default option is Golden, CO.
 [26%, 10%, ne]
     4. **Location Display Override** This option allows you display weather data for one location whilst displaying a label for another, such as using a nearby city's weather data but displaying the name of your own town.
 [33%, 10%, ne]
-    5. **Forecast Items to Show** This setting determines how many days ahead the module will display a forecast for.
+    5. **Forecast Items to Show** This setting determines how many days ahead the widget will display a forecast for.
 [47%, 10%, ne]
     6. **Default Degree Type** Choose between degree Celsius or Fahrenheit for the default temperature reading.
 [52%, 10%, ne]
     7. **User interaction** This parameter allows to disable user interaction so they cannot change the location and weather data.
 [56%, 10%, ne]
     8. **Enable Units Switch** This option allows you to configure whether the Celsius/Fahrenheit switch is displayed.
 [60%, 10%, ne]